Job search is hard and requires a lot of effort.

 - Study In USA Vs Canada (Jobs To Salary) – Interview With Sri Harsha

 Note: When I say A Grade, I mean Type A personality kind of thing.
-It includes overall personality and your attitude.
+It includes overall personality, attitude, and approach towards your life.

 3. What does it take to find a job?